 To the opening of the first part.
 Incorporation and Theater Company Power

-Along with crowdfunding, they applied for a grant from the Arts Council Tokyo (single year, not accepted), applied for a grant from the Arts and Culture Promotion Fund (1.54 million yen), and procured funds using public grants.
-In November 2017, he established a limited liability company, DULL-COLORED POP.
-The decision was made not only to facilitate contracts and payments, but also to take into account the disadvantages of not being able to apply for subsidies as a voluntary organization and withholding tax when contracting.
-"Since our theater company had not been very active in applying for subsidies, we had postponed the incorporation.
-However, when it was decided to do a trilogy and it was possible to perform in Fukushima, there was a problem with the contract with the theater if it was a voluntary organization.
-It is quite difficult, but we have decided to do it as a company." said Tani.
+In parallel with crowdfunding, we also proceeded with fundraising using public grants, such as applying for Arts Council Tokyo grants (single year/not adopted) and applying for grants to the Arts and Culture Promotion Fund (1.54 million yen).
+In November 2017, he established DULL-COLORED POP LLC.
+This decision was made not only to make contracts and payments smoother, but also based on the disadvantages of not being able to apply for subsidies as a voluntary organization and being deducted from withholding tax at the time of contract.
+"Our theater company had not been very active in applying for grants until then, so we postponed the incorporation.
+However, when it was decided that we would do a trilogy and it was said that we could perform in Fukushima, there would be problems with the contract with the theater if it was a voluntary organization.
+It's quite difficult, but I've already decided to do this as a company."

-The audience for the first part premiere was 1,972 for 20 stages.
-Including the performance at Fukushima (Iwaki Arios), it is attracting a lot of attention, and advance tickets are sold out.
-The audience was filled with enthusiasm, and reviews and interviews were published one after another.
-In addition, around the time of this performance, the Tokyo Metropolitan Art Theater was selected as the venue for the next year's second, third, and three-part series, which was also good news for the future of the project.
+The first part of the premiere was mobilized for 20 stages and 1,972 people.
+Including the performance in Fukushima (Iwaki Arios), the attention was high, and the advance ticket was sold out.
+The audience also felt the heat, and drama reviews and interviews were published one after another.
+In addition, around the time of this performance, the Tokyo Metropolitan Theatre was decided as the venue for the second and third parts of the following year's consecutive performances, which was news that brightened the future of the project.

 Trilogy performed at once!
 Success including "miscalculation"

-In November, after the performance of the first part, he applied for a subsidy from the Japan Art and Culture Promotion Fund for the 'simultaneous performance of the trilogy,' and was unofficially offered 4,571,000 yen.
-In addition to the concerts held in Tokyo and Fukushima, they also tried crowdfunding to hold a concert in Osaka and raised 1,041,000 yen against their goal of 700,000 yen.
-However, after the success of the first part of the show, they were prepared as much as they could financially, but the beginning of the project began with anxiety.
+In November, after the first part of the performance, he applied for a grant from the Arts and Culture Promotion Fund as a "three-part performance in one fell swoop" and received a job offer of 4,571,000 yen.
+In addition, in addition to the previous performances in Tokyo and Fukushima, they also challenged crowdfunding to hold performances in Osaka, raising 1,041,000 yen against the target amount of 700,000 yen.
+However, in response to the success of the first part, the beginning of the one-time performance project, which should have been financially prepared, began with anxiety.

-In terms of funding, there was a final miscalculation.
-Because of the unexpected sales at the end of the year and the increase in total revenue, the Arts Council Tokyo's subsidy, which should have been 4.3 million yen, ended up being 2,355,555 yen.
-As a result, the theater company refunded 844,445 yen out of 3.2 million yen it had received in advance as theater expenses.
+In fact, in terms of funds, there was also a miscalculation at the end.
+Due to the increase in total revenue due to sales at the end of the period that exceeded expectations, the subsidy of Arts Council Tokyo, which should have left 4.3 million yen, ended up being 2,355,555 yen.
+As a result, the theater company refunded 844,445 yen to Arts Council Tokyo of the 3.2 million yen (estimated payment) that it had received as theater expenses in advance.

 (Reporting and composition by Rieko Suzuki)